Mike Reeves, ASE Master Technician · Last reviewed June 25, 2026

 <p style="font-size:12px;color:#666;margin-top:8px">

-Tire height &amp; diameter calculator by
+Tire diameter calculator by

-<a href="https://revrated.com/tire-height-calculator/">RevRated</a>
+<a href="https://revrated.com/tire-diameter-calculator/">RevRated</a>

 &middot; Reviewed by Mike Reeves, ASE Master Technician